-• A set of independent chapters written in the form of manuscripts for publication in professional journals.
+- A set of independent chapters written in the form of manuscripts for publication in professional journals.
 These chapters can be "sandwiched" between an introduction to the scientific questions they address and a scholarly discussion of their overall implications and significance.
-This format is

-• Separate chapters that provide an introduction, description of methods, results (typically, there is more than one results chapter), and a single discussion.
+This format is often used in cases where the student has already published parts of their dissertation in journal articles.
+It is necessary to obtain copyright clearance from the publisher of the journal in which the work appeared.
+Be aware that obtaining this type of approval can take a significant amount of time, and you are urged to do so soon after the manuscript is published.
+NOTE: If you are not the sole author of a published manuscript that is included in the dissertation, your contribution to the work included in it must be stated explicitly. - Separate chapters that provide an introduction, description of methods, results (typically, there is more than one results chapter), and a single discussion.

 All substantial revisions to the final draft of the dissertation should be completed before the final oral defense is scheduled.
 The dissertation advisor is responsible for determining that the draft is in an appropriate form for the committee to evaluate.
 After all members of the dissertation committee have had adequate time (a minimum of two weeks) to review the dissertation, you will meet with the committee to defend it.
 The committee may, at the time of the defense, require alterations and corrections, but they should be relatively minor changes agreed to by a majority of the committee members.
 The dissertation advisor will be responsible for verifying that changes required by the committee have been made, and may delegate this responsibility to the committee member(s) who imposed the requirements.
-When these requirements have been met, the Report of the Final Oral Examination form is submitted and the dissertation is registered with the Graduate School.
+When these requirements have been met, the Doctoral Exam Report form is submitted and the dissertation is registered with the Graduate School.